 There's a book we read in high school called The World Without Us about this, examines a couple of areas like around Chernobyl and some DMZs like one in Cyprus.
 Exactly what happens when humans abandon their structures overnight.
 Not an outstanding book but some parts are thought-provoking.

-I used to live in Jefferson County, WV - right next to Loudon and fuck me the sprawl is bad and the use of stroads is worse.
+I used to live in Jefferson County, WV - right next to Loudon and frick me the sprawl is bad and the use of stroads is worse.
 I bet they will demolish Hillsboro (picrel) just to add more lanes on route 9 in a couple of years.

 ha!
 Virginia Wine town with a funky farmer's market... apparently that place has shady connections?
 Its tied to the JWs or some shit from what I have heard.